M64GitHub/libtsprites/README.md

 due to their rather "big" visual blockyness of a full character.
 But with their interesting possibility to move them "freely" and "smooth", some nice special-effects are possible.

+These are just the most basic ideas.
+A multitude of types of sprites exists for implementing anything visually as fast and simple as possible.

 ### Summary of Main Principles, Shapes and Objects